Go to Reviews.org AU Edition

 Is Vivint worth it?

 Vivint is the best option if you’re looking for the couture of smart home and security services.
-You’ll pay a lot, but you’ll get some of the fanciest proprietary gadgets on the market from a name that’s becoming synonymous with home luxury.
+You’ll pay a lot, but you’ll get professional monitoring and some of the fanciest proprietary gadgets on the market from a name that’s becoming synonymous with home luxury.

 In short, if you just want security, period, you’ll find Vivint a little overpriced.
 But if you want a security company that takes care of all the tech setup and offers smart home automation, you may find that the premium price is worth it to you.